Applies to

 Indent a row

-Note: If the Indent button is unavailable, you may be trying to indent a blank row.
+If the Indent button is unavailable, you may be trying to indent a blank row.
 In order to create hierarchy, data needs to exist in both the parent, and child rows.
 Make sure neither row is blank before indenting.

-Tip: You can also use the keyboard shortcut Ctrl + ] or Command + ] on a Mac.
+To indent a row, you can also use the keyboard shortcut Ctrl + ] or Command + ] on a Mac.

 Indents are displayed only in a sheet's Primary Column; however, the relationship is applied to the entire row.
-(To learn more about the Primary Column, see Primary column overview.

 Remove hierarchy

-Tip: You can also use the keyboard shortcut Ctrl + [ or Command + [ on a Mac.
+To outdent a row, you can also use the keyboard shortcut Ctrl + [ or Command + [ on a Mac.

 Expand or collapse indented rows